Service business ideas you can start with low costs

 Computer repair service

-A computer repair service involves repairing and fixing computers and related electronic equipment for individuals and small businesses.
+Computer repair technicians fix computers and electronic equipment for individuals and small businesses.

 Website designer

-Website designers create sites for individuals and small businesses, either on a project basis or through a monthly maintenance contract.
+Website designers build and maintain sites for individuals and small businesses, earning through project fees or ongoing maintenance contracts.

 FAQs on service business ideas